Adity1620/Adity1620/README.md

 ## 🚀 About Me

-I'm a passionate **B.Tech. student specializing in Artificial Intelligence & Data Science** at Shiv Nadar University, Chennai (Graduating August 2026).
-I enjoy building solutions with Machine Learning, Generative AI, and End-to-End Full Stack Development.
-My interests span Enterprise AI, Multilingual Chatbots, NLP, and practical data-driven applications.
+ a final year **B.Tech. student in Artificial Intelligence & Data Science at Shiv Nadar University, Chennai**, I specialize in Generative AI, Agentic AI, Computer Vision, ML/DL, and Data Science—constantly pushing boundaries through hands-on projects.
+My recent work includes building advanced solutions using Retrieval-Augmented Generation (RAG), powering multilingual chatbots and intelligent research assistants.
+Passionate about the latest breakthroughs, I thrive on creating innovative, future-ready technologies that tackle real-world challenges and keep me at the forefront of the AI revolution.

 ## 🧠 Skills